 Approach

-My years of study and the obtaining of my doctorate in physico-chemistry in France destined me for a scientific career and I continued my research activities in Belgium in Antwerp, where I have since put down my luggage with my family.
-I knit every day, which brings me a lot of happiness.
-A few years ago I started creating designs, some of which I adapted as a pattern.
-This freedom in creation is a real satisfaction.
-And that's not all: I also transform wool in an artisanal way in my workshop.
+My years of study and the award of my doctorate in physical chemistry in France meant that I was destined for a career in science, and I continued my research activities in Antwerp, Belgium, where I have since settled with my family.
+I knit every day, which brings me great joy.
+A few years ago, I started creating designs, some of which I've adapted into patterns.
+This creative freedom is really satisfying.
+And that's not all: I also process wool by hand in my workshop.

-It is in particular the daily practice of knitting that pushed me to wonder about the modes of transformation of the raw material, wool.
+It's the day-to-day practice of knitting that has prompted me to think about how the raw material, wool, is processed.
 Under what conditions is it produced and where is it processed?
 What happens to the wool of our local breeds of sheep?
-Much less famous than their merino cousins, the breeds of sheep bred in our beautiful Pyrenees also deserve to be known!
+Far less famous than their Merino cousins, the breeds of sheep reared in our beautiful Pyrenees deserve to be better known too!

-Far from my native lands, I was quickly overtaken by my passion for the arts of yarn and my peasant roots.
-The need to create being stronger, I decided that the creation of my company should not remain an idea in mind but become reality!
-So I hung up my lab coat to devote myself fully to the creation of my business.
+Far from the land of my birth, my passion for the arts of yarn and my farming roots quickly caught up with me.
+As the need to create grew stronger, I decided that setting up my own business shouldn't just be an idea in my head - it should become a reality!
+So I hung up my lab coat to devote myself fully to setting up my business.

-With Knitty and Woolly, I offer you :
+With Knitty and Woolly, I bring you :

-- authentic, natural knitting and weaving yarns, processed in France by people involved in the wool industry with traditional, artisanal know-how.
+Authentic, natural knitting and weaving yarns, processed in France by the wool industry's traditional craftsmen and women.

-- creative workshops to share my passion with the local Belgian public, help them discover this exceptional fibre and pass on ancestral skills that allow us to lift our feet from our fast-paced daily lives.
+Creative workshops to share my passion for this exceptional fibre with the local Belgian public, and to pass on ancestral skills that help us put our feet up in our fast-paced daily lives.

 At Knitty and Woolly, you will find...